lutraconsulting/mergin-docs/www/working-with-qgis-plugin.md

 	<p align="center"><img src="./images/qgis-plugin/sync-status-2.png" width="50%"></p>

-**Note:** In addition to the status of changed files, you can also see detailed changes to your survey layer(s) (Geopackage) i.e. the number of added, modified and deleted features.
+    **Note:** In addition to the status of changed files, you can also see detailed changes to your survey layer(s) (GeoPackage) i.e. the number of added, modified and deleted features.

 3. Once you confirm the status of changes, you can right-click on the project from the Browser panel under Mergin and select **Synchronize**.